Lifelong Dream Leads Ryan McCarthy to Propel Alaska Anchorage Women

 Since 2012, women’s basketball at the University of Alaska Anchorage (UAA) have made the Division II national championship game, featured in the Sweet 16 thrice and won the Great Northwest Athletic Conference (GNAC) seven times, and those postseason numbers could be higher if not for a cancelled 2020 tournament.

 To put it further into perspective: in the last six seasons, UAA has lost just 18 games.
 Its overall record during that period is 185-18.

 This is all while being located thousands of miles from almost all of its competition in what the unfamiliar consider to be unlivable tundra.
 And yet, the program has more than endured.

 McCarthy took over the head coaching position in 2012, and it was something he had dreamed about since he was a child.

 The coach grew up in Anchorage and regular attended men’s and women’s basketball games at the nearby university with his dad.
 In fact, McCarthy’s roots to UAA are so deep, he was born at Providence Alaska Medical Center, which is across the street from where the Seawolves play.

 “When I first got introduced to the sport of basketball, my dad would take me to UAA games, and I would watch the Great Alaska Shootout,” he said.
 “We were a big basketball family, so this was the place where I fell in love with the game, a place I wanted to go to.”

 McCarthy played the sport, and although he spent his high school years in Oregon, he wanted to move back north to put on a UAA jersey for college.
 Only one problem: the Seawolves didn’t recruit him.

-Determined to still play college basketball, McCarthy committed to Northwest Nazarene in Nampa, Idaho, which plays in the same conference as UAA.
+Determined to still play college basketball, Ryan McCarthy committed to Northwest Nazarene in Nampa, Idaho, which plays in the same conference as UAA.
 That wasn’t a mistake.